dohminion/ADLabBuild/README.md

 TODO:
-- Create automated AWS or Azure VM build doc

 - Include reset of default Users and Computer creation locations
 - Security delegation rights to the groups created above
-- Team OU structure access nesting between Forests - Will need a second VM and forest configured with working DNS.
-- Support team or Shared Team Access delegation to specific OUs/servers
 - Monitoring scripts
--- Group Memberships
+- Group Memberships
--- Services
---- Status - Restart Failed and notify
---- Installs - Alert on new service installs --Scheduled Tasks - Alert on Scheduled Task changes (new, modify, delete)
+- Installs - Alert on new service installs
+- Scheduled Tasks - Alert on Scheduled Task changes (new, modify, delete)
 - Tool server build
 - JEA config push
-- Sysmon, and Splunk Install
-- WEF config and server
-- Splunk Server install
-- Custom Account creation functions
 - Stale computer cleanup
-- Parallel patch checking
-- VS Code config
+-
 - Enable Central Store
 - Fine Grain Password Policies
 - Convert to DSC
-- Build ATA server
-- Build Netwrix Freeware Server
 - Links to other great articles to expand on this
 - Remove adminstrator from Schema Admins